 7.19 No deep-fat fryers will be allowed without explicit agreement.
 This will involve confirmation that the deep-fat equipment is safely installed and will be safely operated by trained personnel.
 Domestic equipment is unlikely to be acceptable.

-7.20 Any gas cooking equipment will be sited so as not to be accessible to the public and barriered to prevent unauthorised access.
+7.20 Any preparation, cooking or washing equipment will be sited so as not to be accessible to the public and barriered to prevent unauthorised access.
 You will provide suitable barriers (details of barriers to be agreed in advance).

 7.21 All traders, particularly those using electric and gas, must provide suitable fire fighting equipment for the equipment they use on their stall.
 This will include a fire blanket plus the relevant extinguisher e.g. carbon dioxide, foam, powder or wet chemical fire extinguishers.
 If you’re not sure what type of fire safety equipment you need guidance can be found here